-uses little electrical power to measure the resistivity of near surface soils.
-Determining the electrical resistivity of the subsurface for a ground plane around a large power plant or for geologic conditions 100’s of feet below grade usually demands a larger more stable power supply than a unit powered by a few AA batteries.
+Earth resistivity equipment uses little electrical power to measure the resistivity of near surface soils.
+Determining the electrical resistivity of the subsurface for a ground plane around a large power plant or for geologic conditions 100s of feet below grade usually demands a larger more stable power supply than a unit powered by a few AA batteries.

-Larger earth resistivity meters that utilize automobile sized batteries or even gas powered generators generally fall in to the category of geophysical instruments and can be rented from K.D.
-Jones Instruments.
+Larger earth resistivity meters that utilize automobile sized batteries or even gas powered generators generally fall into the category of geophysical instruments and can be rented from Geophysical Equipment Rental.
 This type of geophysical equipment is designed not only for greater depths of penetration, but for adverse weather, rugged field conditions, and poor site conditions.
 In my opinion, good electrical resistivity equipment is built by a hand full of manufactures.
 Two U.S. companies that have worked hard at meeting the geophysicists’ needs are AGI and Geometrics.